 Is your company facing a PPP Audit?
 Will the Federal Government foreclose on your business?
 Get the legal assistance you need now.
 At Bret Jones, P.A., a trusted business law firm, we understand that you may find yourself frustrated at the idea of an audit.
-The actions you took were necessary to get the requisite economic assistance during a time of unprecedented crisis.
+The actions you took were necessary to get the requisite economic assistance during the Covid-19 Pandemic—a time of unprecedented crisis.
 Your hands were tied.
 You needed the economic relief essential for the health of your company.

 As the captain of your ship, you’ve weathered many storms.
 You’ve sailed enough open water to know there are more risks that you cannot see, both below and above the waterline, than the ones that stand before you.
 You need to preserve a “tomorrow” for your crew and there is no shame in doing what must be done to assure that.
 Turning back to port may set you back, but it won’t sink the ship.
 After all, you’ve worked too hard to seemingly let it all ride in the hands of fate.

-As business leaders, we’re not here to let any tempests blow the fate of our company where they may; we’re here to find a solution, stand guard, and hold the fort during a storm.
+As business owners, we’re not here to let any tempests blow the fate of our company where they may; we’re here to find a solution, stand guard, and hold the fort during a storm.
 We may be in the middle of a storm, but we’re going to survive.
 Furthermore, we don’t need the aftermath to pull us under the water.
 We need to hold tightly to the chance of truly gaining a foothold in the positive future that awaits us after the dark clouds have disappeared.

 Nevertheless, we’re all in the middle of a torrential downpour that no one expected – a force majeure of sorts.
 We can’t let the claws of doubt impede our steps any longer.
 As a CEO or CFO, you’ve likely faced battles before, but none like this.
 Now, we need to stick together.
 We need to reinforce our troops and make sure that we’re unified.
 We don’t have time for dissension in our ranks that would come from a PPP audit.
 We’ve almost pulled through together, and now there’s going to be an attempt to stop our forward motion?
 No, thank you.

-As you are already aware, Treasury Secretary Steven Mnuchin made an announcement on April 28th, 2020, stating that any business receiving more than $2 million dollars in PPP loans would be audited.
+As you are already aware, Treasury Secretary Steven Mnuchin made an announcement on April 28th, 2020, stating that any business receiving more than $2 million dollars in PPP funds would be audited.
 (Hirsch, 2020).
 At Bret Jones, P.A., we understand that many businesses are doing everything they can to try and stay afloat during this difficult time.